jayeshk7/Intro-to-NLP/Language Models/Character level/README.md

 # Character Level Language Modelling

-In character language modelling our model predicts the next character instead of next word.
+In character language modelling our model predicts the next character instead of the next word.
 I used all the Pokemon names as my dataset and trained for around 80 epochs.

 ### Architecture

 > **1. One hot character vectors**
 **2. 2-layer LSTM with 512 hidden units**
 **3. Linear layer to predict next letter**